Homework assignments constitute an important part of this course. They

 Electronic Submission Process:

-Homework assignments will be posted on-line at the end of the week (typically
+Homework assignments will be posted on-line at the end of the week (typically on

 If applicable, please follow special instructions regarding submission and